ROCm/rocm-install-on-linux/src/offline-installer/README.md

 * prompt   : enables user prompts during installion process.
 * dryrun   : simulates the installation process without installing associated packages.

+### Log Files

+By default, the Offline Installer creator will record it's execution output to log files located in the /var/log/offline_creator directory.
+The output of both creation and installation processes will written out to this directory.

 ## Testing

 Testing of the offline creator tool has pre-set tests that maybe run to validate some of common installer configurations simulating and testing the creation of the target offline installer and running of the outputted installer.

 Tests are based on the ROCm version and on the usecase being installed:

-* ROCm Version: `5.7.3, 6.0.2, 6.1, 6.1.1, 6.1.2, 6.1.3, and 6.2`
+* ROCm Version: `5.7.3, 6.0.2, 6.1.x, and 6.2.x`

 * Usecases    : `ROCm only, Driver only, ROCm + Driver, rocm + graphics, hip + hiplibsdk`

   * ROCm only      = Create an installer for the ROCm usecase only.
   * Driver only    = Create an installer for the amdgpu driver only.
   * ROCm + Driver  = Create an installer for both the ROCm usecase and the amdgpu driver.
   * ROCm,graphics  = Create an installer for the rocm,graphics usecase.
   * Hip, Hiplibsdk = Create an installer for the hip,hiplibsdk usescase.

 ### Test Build